Joeclinton1/ChromeEngine-Docs/docs/tutorials/01-Platformer Tutorial/03-The Player.md

 ## Player Controllers in ChromeEngine

 In traditional game engines, you usually have to create your own player controller, which can be a daunting task.
-However, ChromeEngine takes care of this with a convenient block, `controllers.player_controller`, within the `Play Logic` script.
+However, ChromeEngine takes care of this with a convenient block, `controllers.player_controller`, within the `Play Logic` script (in the `Logic` sprite).
 This block is responsible for adding full physics-based player movement, camera tracking and controls to your game.

 If you're remixing the default blank project then you should already have this block in `Play Logic` but if you don't make sure to add:

 <ScratchBlocks>
 {`
-Controllers.playerController \\( walk speed  [1] run speed  [2] jump height [1.6] glide/walk mode = <not <>>\\) :: custom
+Controllers.playerController \\( walk speed  [1] jump height [1.6] glide/walk mode = <not <>>\\) :: custom
 `}
 </ScratchBlocks>